andorsk/awesome-decentralized-community/readme.md

 - [DICE](https://diceurope.org/) : Intent to foster collaboration and work
   together on the adoption of a dignified digital identity between governments, citizens, and companies across Europe.
+- [International Workshop on Emerging Digital Identities](https://www.ares-conference.eu) : The International Conference on Availability, Reliability and Security.
 - [Decentralized Web Summit](https://indieweb.org/Decentralized_Web_Summit) :
   The Summit & meetup is a two-day event for high level discussions among leaders from around the globe working on decentralized technologies.